A4. Global biodiversity impacts of UK economic activity / sustainable consumption

 Key results

 Figure A4i.
-Area of tropical deforestation associated with UK consumption, 2005 to 2018.
+Area of deforestation associated with UK consumption annually

-Source: Calculated via application within the IOTA (Input Output Trade Analysis) framework (Croft et al. 2018) using data from Exiobase; the Food and Agriculture Organisation of the United Nations; and Pendrill et al. 2022.
+Source: Calculated via the IOTA (Input Output Trade Analysis) framework (Croft et al., 2018) using data from EXIOBASE; the Food and Agriculture Organisation of the United Nations; and Singh & Persson (2023).

 Results for other impact metrics are presented within the Background section, below.